apache/hawq-docs/admin/BackingUpandRestoringHAWQDatabases.md

     If tables in your database are compressed, this query shows the compressed size of the database.

 -   Estimate the total size of the backup files.
-    -   If your database tables and backup files are both compressed, you can use the value `soddatsize` as an estimate value.
+    -   If your database tables and backup files are both compressed, you can use the value `sodddatsize` as an estimate value.
-    -   If your database tables are compressed  and backup files are not, you need to multiply `soddatsize` by the compression ratio.
+    -   If your database tables are compressed  and backup files are not, you need to multiply `sodddatsize` by the compression ratio.
 Although this depends on the compression algorithms, you can use an empirical value such as 300%.
-    -   If your back files are compressed and database tables are not, you need to divide `soddatsize` by the compression ratio.
+    -   If your back files are compressed and database tables are not, you need to divide `sodddatsize` by the compression ratio.
 -   Get space requirement.
     -   If you use HDFS with PXF, the space requirement is `size_of_backup_files * replication_factor`.